Last updated: July 4th, 2019

 This is good question.
 As many investors know, in Singapore there is no capital gains tax, in fact there is only income tax.
 The profits made during intraday trading should be logically can be subject to income tax.
 However if you want to be 100% sure, we strongly advise you to speak with your local IRAS tax advisor whether the profits are income or capital gains.

-What are the best times to trade foreign currencies in Singapore
+What are the best times to trade forex in Singapore

 Singapore currency trading facts